Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Introduction

 \subsection{Limitations of existing primer design methods}

-For reliable PCR testing, primer design is crucial and typically involves both forward and reverse primers.
-The process starts with gathering similar sequences containing the target region.
-Aligning these sequences allows for better visual examination and selection of conserved 18-25 base pair regions that include the target area.
-After identifying potential primers, their thermodynamic characteristics—including guanine-cytosine content (GC content), melting temperature, and possible secondary structures—must be assessed to ensure efficiency and reduce primer dimer formation.
-The complementary sequence to the antisense strand becomes the forward primer.
-A reverse primer must also be designed downstream following similar principles, but binds to the sense strand of the target DNA or RNA.
-For more details on this standard methodology, see \cite{bustin2020ParametersSuccessfulPCR}.
+Reliable PCR testing depends critically on primer design, which typically involves a forward and a reverse primer.
+A standard workflow begins by collecting homologous sequences that cover the target region.
+Multiple sequence alignment is then used to facilitate visual inspection and to identify conserved regions (typically 18--25 nucleotides) suitable for primer binding.
+Candidate primers are subsequently evaluated for key thermodynamic properties, including guanine-cytosine (GC) content, melting temperature, and potential secondary structures, to ensure efficient amplification and to minimise primer--dimer formation.
+The forward primer is designed to anneal to the antisense strand, whereas the reverse primer is designed downstream and anneals to the sense strand of the target DNA (or cDNA derived from RNA).
+For further details of this conventional methodology, see \cite{bustin2020ParametersSuccessfulPCR}.

-In practice, however, the process is considerably more complex than theoretical descriptions suggest.
-Rather than simple sequence selection, it depends heavily on the designer's expertise in sequence alignment, primer specificity assessment, and dimer prevention.
-For example, designing primers to detect the SARS-CoV-2 Alpha variant requires identifying a unique 18-25 nucleotide sequence within the 30,000-nucleotide viral genome that is specific to Alpha and meets strict thermodynamic parameters \cite{lexa2001VirtualPCR}.
-This demands extensive time comparing the sequence against other SARS-CoV-2 variants and related coronaviruses to ensure absolute specificity.
-These intricate requirements, combined with significant time investment and sustained concentration, make the process susceptible to human error and inconsistency.
+In practice, however, primer design is considerably more complex than such schematic descriptions suggest.
+Rather than being a purely rule-based selection task, it often depends heavily on the designer's expertise in sequence alignment, specificity assessment, and artefact prevention (e.g., dimers and hairpins).
+For example, designing primers to detect the SARS-CoV-2 Alpha variant requires identifying an 18--25 nucleotide region within a \textasciitilde30,000-nucleotide genome that is both unique to the Alpha lineage and compatible with strict thermodynamic constraints \cite{lexa2001VirtualPCR}.
+Achieving adequate specificity typically requires extensive comparison against other SARS-CoV-2 variants and related coronaviruses, which can be time-consuming and cognitively demanding.
+These requirements, together with the need for sustained attention during manual screening, make the process prone to human error and inconsistency.